 In addition, it disrupts the natural flow of wildlife that calls that area home.
 The economic and environmental impact of this presidential tantrum make the entire project a giant waste of money, time, and energy.

-DREAMERS, for all intents and purposes, are American except for one crucial fact, they do not have the same legal protections as every other American.
-These young adults were brought into this country through no fault of their own and should be given every protection, right, and benefit that entails.
+DREAMERS, for all intents and purposes, are American except for one crucial thing, they do not have the same legal protections and rights as every other American simply because they were not born here.
+These young adults were brought into this country, through no fault of their own, but they are still American and should enjoy every protection, right, and benefit that every other Americans does.

 This disgusting policy should never have been a part of our immigration system.
 Not only should it NEVER happen again, but every family who had to deal with the trauma of forced separation, be reunited here in the United States and automatically given asylum so they can receive the counseling and services they need to heal after such a traumatic experience.